project-chip/connectedhomeip/examples/all-clusters-app/telink/Readme.md

 -   set CONFIG_CHIP_OTA_REQUESTOR=y in corresponding "prj.conf" configuration
     file.
--   remove "boards/tlsr9518adk80d.overlay" file to enable 2MB flash storage.

 After build application with enabled OTA feature, use next binary files:

--   zephyr_final.bin - main binary to flash PCB (Use 2MB PCB).
+-   zephyr.bin - main binary to flash PCB (Use 2MB PCB).
 -   zephyr-ota.bin - binary for OTA Provider

--   zephyr.bin - ignore this file.
--   zephyr.signed.bin - ignore this file.
+All binaries has the same SW version.
+To test OTA “zephyr-ota.bin” should have higher SW version than base SW.
+Set CONFIG_CHIP_DEVICE_SOFTWARE_VERSION=2 in corresponding “prj.conf” conﬁguration file.

 Usage of OTA: